CAT Teaching School

 We also have a number of Alliance Days where we deliver part of your training to all trainee teachers from across the partnership.

-Your complementary placement takes place after Christmas, usually during the first half of the Spring Term.
+Your complementary placement takes place after Christmas, usually during the Spring Term.
 This is usually set up within the partnership schools and in many cases will be a straight swap between trainees doing the same subject.
 All the schools within the partnership are within a 30 minute drive of The Polesworth School, which is the Lead School in the Partnership.

 Trainees are also required to undertake a minimum of 5 days in a primary setting.